Guides

 Are peptides safe?

-Depends heavily on the specific peptide, quality of sourcing, and whether medical supervision is involved.
-Well-characterized peptides used in clinical trials (NMN, BPC-157 in GI trials, ipamorelin in Phase II) have acceptable safety profiles in trial populations.
-Unvetted research chemicals from unknown suppliers introduce quality and purity risks that are impossible to independently verify.
+It depends heavily on the specific peptide, sourcing quality, and whether medical supervision is involved.
+Well-characterized peptides studied in clinical trials have acceptable safety profiles in those trial populations.
+Unvetted research chemicals from unknown suppliers introduce purity, sterility, and dosing risks that are impossible to independently verify.
+"Safe" is not a property of the word "peptide" — it depends entirely on the specifics.

 What's the difference between "research peptides" and clinic-prescribed peptides?

-Research chemicals are technically sold "for laboratory use only" — not for human use.
-The FDA doesn't regulate their purity, dosing, or safety for human consumption.
-Physician-prescribed compounded peptides are prepared by licensed compounding pharmacies under pharmacist oversight, with accountability for sterility and dosing accuracy.
-The same molecule at vastly different accountability levels.
+Research chemicals are sold "for laboratory use only" and are not regulated for purity, dosing, or human safety.
+Physician-prescribed compounded peptides are prepared by licensed pharmacies under pharmacist oversight, with accountability for sterility and dosing accuracy.
+Same molecule, vastly different accountability.

 Do I need to inject peptides?